-Typically, clients referred for a Cognitive Assessment will be seen for up to five hours over three sessions.
-To determine what is needed for any assessment, the Clinical Psychologist will meet with the parents or client for a 50-minute pre-interview that will need to be paid for privately.
-The cost of this session is $180.
+Typically, clients referred for an ADHD, ASD and/or a Cognitive Assessment will be seen over numerous sessions.
+To determine what is needed for any assessment, the Clinical Psychologist will meet with you or the family for a 60-minute pre-interview that will need to be paid for privately.
+The cost of this session is $400 and covers the review of any reports or prior testing that have been completed.
 Thereafter, the Psychologist will determine what type of testing they need to complete.
 A quote will then be provided before testing is started.

-Before receiving the final report, parents or the client will be asked to attend a feedback session.
+Before receiving the final report, you or the family will be asked to attend a feedback session.
 It is in this appointment that the report will be released.
 Payment is required in full before the report is released by the Psychologist.
 We have a range of payment options available if this is something that you would like to discuss with our friendly team.

 Helping Children with Autism (Medicare)